hyperledger/indy-plenum/design/view-change.md

   If backup finds that received _NEW-VIEW_ message as invalid it immediately enters view _v+2_, repeating all previous steps.

-  There was a parapgraph in original papers stating that node that sent _VIEW-CHANGE_ message could be uncooperative and don't send it to some nodes.
-In that case since primary has a view-change certificate it is guaranteed that it is possible to get required _VIEW-CHANGE_ from primary and _f_ matching _VIEW-CHANGE-ACKS_ from non-faulty nodes.
+  There was a paragraph in original papers stating that node that sent _VIEW-CHANGE_ message could be uncooperative and don't send it to some nodes.
+In that case since primary has a view-change certificate it is guaranteed that it is possible to get required _VIEW-CHANGE_ from primary and _f_ matching _VIEW-CHANGE-ACK_ from non-faulty nodes.
 Most papers from original authors don't describe exact protocol for this case, but in [Miguel Castro master thesis](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/01/thesis-mcastro.pdf) there is section 5.2 on solving problem of eventually delivering all